Egyptian-style theatre

 Egyptian Theatre, DeKalb, Illinois.
 National Register of Historic Places.

 Egyptian-style theatres are based on the traditional and historic design elements of Ancient Egypt.
 In the early 20th century, these theatres emerged internationally, with notable examples including Le Louxor in Paris (1921) and Grauman's Egyptian Theatre in Hollywood (1922).
 It is estimated that up to 100 of these theatre types were constructed across the United States alone.
 Many no longer exist, but fine examples of this style remain in use today.
+Most theatres built during this time period were part of the wave of Egyptian Revival architecture that occurred after the November 1922 discovery of King Tut's tomb by Howard Carter.

 History

 Early examples

 The Eldorado Theatre located in Eldorado Amusement Park, Weehawken, New Jersey opened in 1891 and featured 'Egypt Through Centuries' each evening.
 The creators of the park, Palisades Amusement and Exhibition Company, published a book titled Egypt Through the Centuries in 1892.

 The style gained broader recognition with Le Louxor in Paris, which opened in 1921 with elaborate Egyptian Revival architecture.